The new year is bringing changes to road traffic laws in Germany, Austria and Switzerland. Learn all about them here:

 - 30 km/h sections

 Previously, municipalities had to prove that there was a particular local hazard situation in order to build cycle lanes, cycle streets, bicycle parking spaces or facilities that prevent cars from using such facilities (such as bollards).
-This criterion has been significantly relaxed, so that it is now sufficient if the municipality is pursuing climate protection or urban development with the measures.
+This criterion has been significantly relaxed, allowing municipalities to create infrastrucure for additional reasons, such asclimate protection or urban development.

 New cycle lanes and bicycle parking spaces can also replace existing car parking spaces.